Behavioral Health Services

 Education and Transition Services

-Our Education & Transition Coordinator helps individuals take the next steps toward stability and independence—supporting them with housing applications, benefit enrollment, and referrals to local services.
-Each plan is personal and focused on what success looks like for that individual.
+Our Education & Transition Coordinator supports each person’s next steps toward stability and independence by assisting with housing applications, benefit enrollment, and referrals to local services.
+Every plan is personal and focused on what success looks like for that individual.

-Together, volunteers and staff help people build a bridge home—one grounded in hope, dignity, and second chances.
+Together, staff, volunteers, and community partners help build a bridge home—grounded in dignity, hope, and second chances.

 Current & Upcoming Programs in the Detention Center

-Every week inside the Lewis and Clark County Detention Center, small moments of connection lead to big steps forward.
-Thanks to dedicated staff, volunteers, and community partners, incarcerated individuals have opportunities to learn new skills, find healing, and begin preparing for life after release.
+Each week inside the Lewis and Clark County Detention Center, staff, volunteers, and community partners create opportunities for individuals to build new skills, find healing, and begin preparing for life after release.

-These programs are about more than education—they’re about belonging, hope, and rebuilding lives.
+These programs are about more than education—they are about connection, belonging, and supporting people as they rebuild their lives.

 Recovery and Wellness